zdad24/zdad24/README.md

 ## Hi there 👋
+🚀 About Me
+👋🏽 Hello!
+My name is Zahadad, or you can just call me Z :)!

+🎓 Computer Science Major Student @ York Univeristy

+😀 I aspire to work in a passion driven team to develop solutions which will decorate everyday lives

+👀 I'm currently looking for Summer 2026 Internhips

+⚡️ Fun fact: I love going to the gym and playing basketall! 🏀
 <!--
 **zdad24/zdad24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...